Main page Why is Marathon such a great game? Main page

 Looking up in Quake

 The supplements to the basic ingredients are the ability to jump and to look all the way up and down while maintaining correct perspective, thanks to the fully-3D engine.
 The ‘action’ key is obliterated: pushing a switch is as simple as walking against it or shooting it.
 You also take damage by falling, although you always lose just 5% health regardless of how deep you fall.
-(Level designers will generally place a so-called “HURT” trigger at the bottom of deep chasms that will instantly inflict lethal damage to simulate a deadly fall.)
+(Level designers will generally place a so-called “HURT” trigger at the bottom of deep chasms which will instantly inflict lethal damage to simulate a deadly fall.)
 As in DN3D, the player can be crushed by moving structures (only translation is possible however, no rotation like in DN3D).
-There are also teleporters and ‘traps’ like nails shooting from the walls or floors.
+There are also teleporters and ‘traps’ like nails shooting from the walls or floors, as well as air ducts or force fields that can push the player in a certain direction.

-The gameplay is otherwise not too different from the other games: get through the levels and kill as much as you can — while you're busy anyway.
-If there are puzzles in the game they're mostly as simple as push-the-button-and-the-door-opens.
-Mostly a message on the screen will even tell you what to do to open the door anyway.
+The gameplay is otherwise not too different from the other games discussed here: get through the levels and kill as much as you can — while you're busy anyway.
+If there are puzzles in the game, they're mostly as simple as push-the-button-and-the-door-opens.
+Usually a message on the screen will even tell you what to do to open the door anyway.
 Rather dissapointing compared to those great graphics, but I guess programming these took too much time to take care of something else.
 The game is divided into four ‘worlds,’ and in each world you must find one rune.
-Once you have all runes, you can finally defeat the big boss.
+Once you have all runes, you can finally defeat the big boss, which requires performing a specific trick commonly used in network games.

 Quake extended the networking abilities of DOOM: this time one could not only play over a LAN or modem, but also over a TCP internet connection.
 This of course made network gaming incredibly popular.
 In the sequels to Quake, the emphasis was put on online gaming and the remainders of a plot even disappeared completely in Quake III.